 We all love our sweet treats and desserts, but are we consuming too much sugar?

 HOW MUCH SUGAR ARE YOU CONSUMING A DAY?

 With plenty of F&B trends such as artisan and creative confectionary to the ever-popular bubble tea, it is no surprise that sugar consumption among Singaporeans on average are higher than recommended.
-Late last year, it was reported that Singaporeans are consuming 60g on average a day, more than twice the World Health’s Organisation’s (WHO) recommendation of 25g1 (5.25 teaspoons).
+Late last year, it was reported that Singaporeans are consuming 60g on average a day, more than the Health Promotion Board’s recommended daily limit of 45g to 55g (9 to 11 teaspoons).1

 However, most people are unsure about the amount of sugar they are consuming while eating their favourite dessert or slurping down a refreshing soda.
 For a general guide, here are the sugar contents in some common desserts and drinks.

 It is no secret that sugar consumed in excessive amounts over a long period of time is bad for your body.
 From weight gain to the increased risk of diabetes, here is a quick breakdown on what happens in your body when you load up on too much sugar.

 Brain: Sugar lights up the brain’s reward center which causes our brains to release a feel-good chemical called dopamine that makes us crave even more sugary foods.

 Skin: Too much sugar can cause inflammation and increase collagen breakdown, which makes skin age faster prematurely.
 Excess sugar attaches to proteins in our bloodstream and creates harmful molecules that can hinder the repair of collagen.
 This results in reduced elasticity and premature wrinkles.